 In the early 20th century, Stock ran into legal and financial difficulties.
 It was taken over in 1921 by Maurice Delamain and Jacques Chardonne, who renamed it "Stock, Delamain et Boutelleau".
 In 1961, Delamain and Chardonne sold Stock to Hachette.

 Shares of the PetronetLNG...
-The stock quoted a 52-week low price of Rs 207.4 and a high of Rs 280.0.
-Earlier in the day, the stock ...
-Stock score of Petronet LNG Ltd moved down by 2 in a week.View Latest Stock Report.
+The stock quoted a 52-week low price of Rs 207.4 and a high of Rs 275.25 ...
+Stock score of Petronet LNG Ltd moved up by 1 in a month on a 10-point scale.View Latest Stock Report ...
+The stock ...

 Shares of PetronetLNG...
-The stock quoted a 52-week high price of Rs 280.0 and a 52-week low of Rs 207.4 ...
-Stock score of Petronet LNG Ltd moved up by 1 in a week.View Latest Stock Report ...
-If a stock trades above 50 DMA and 200 DMA, it usually means the immediate trend is up.
+The stock had settled at Rs 230.35 in the previous session.
+The stock quoted a 52-week high price of Rs 275.25 and 52-week low of Rs 207.4, respectively ...
+Stock score of Petronet LNG Ltd moved down by 1 in a week on a 10-point scale.View Latest Stock Report.

 5 Top Natural Gas Stocks To Watch In The StockMarket Now.
 While investors scour the stock market for good stocks to invest in, natural gas stocks are making waves ...LNG) continue to gain in the stock market today ...
 Top Natural Gas Stocks To Buy Today ...
 XOM stock currently trades at $54.00 as of 2.26 p.m.